DeisData/deisdata.github.io/docs/source/shell/alter-dir.rst

 1. Create a backup directory with separate subdirectories for data and calibration files.
 Copy files to the appropriate locations.
-2. Create a directory named send_to_ford and copy all the data from June 11th to it.
+2. Create a directory named send_to_mentor and copy all the data from June 11th to it.

 .. collapse:: Hint